umee-network/umee.cc/content/pages/careers.md

 <details>

-<summary> Ambassador for Umee </summary>
+<summary> Ambassador for UX </summary>

-As an Ambassador for Umee, you will be responsible for representing our project in a positive and professional manner in various online and offline communities.
+As an Ambassador for UX, you will be responsible for representing our project in a positive and professional manner in various online and offline communities.
 You will work closely with our marketing and community teams to build brand awareness, grow our community and seek partnership opportunities.

 **Key Responsibilities:**